-At the risk of sounding like a “smarty pants,” I typically ask a question in a loving response, “So, what school of biblical interpretation do you subscribe to?”
+At the risk of sounding like a “smarty-pants,” I typically ask a question in a loving response: “So, to what school of biblical interpretation do you subscribe?”

-Understanding the five major schools of biblical interpretation is an important study in order to gain wisdom and better insight into another’s approach to Scripture—and how it so often affects personal beliefs and policy positions.
+Understanding the five major schools of biblical interpretation is an important study to gain wisdom and better insight into another’s approach to Scripture—and how so often it affects personal beliefs and policy positions.
 Read on, my friend!

-Hermeneutics is the art and science of scriptural interpretation; in my years of ministry, I have discovered that most people do not even realize there are differing schools of biblical interpretation, let alone understand them.
-In this study I will attempt to educate you on today’s major hermeneutical schools and help you gain a rudimentary understanding of each, because how one interprets Scripture shapes his worldview.
-For public servants, worldview is crucial!
-It informs the construct of policy formation!
-This study then, is foundational to your wisdom quotient and your ability to properly ascertain why people think the way they do.
+Hermeneutics is the art and science of scriptural interpretation.
+In my years of ministry, I have discovered that most people do not even realize there are differing schools of biblical interpretation, let alone understand them.
+In this study I will attempt to educate you on today’s major hermeneutical schools and help you gain a rudimentary understanding of each.
+After all, how you interpret Scripture shapes your worldview.
+For public servants, worldview is crucial because it informs the construct of policy formation!
+This study is therefore foundational to your wisdom quotient and your ability to properly ascertain why people think the way they do.

 Hermeneutics determines the methods, techniques, rules and principles that the student of the Bible incorporates in order to arrive at his understanding of the following:

 What does the Bible mean by what it says?

 The science and art of hermeneutics attempts to answer this vital question.
 Likened to a proper and improper exegesis of the United States Constitution, there needs to be a learned and practiced discipline to be effective and congruous in discovering what the author of a particular book meant by what he said.